Ukraine infantry marines in Georgia (AN/U.S. Army Europe)

 December 13, 2018

-(AN) — At risk of ending without agreement, the U.N. climate conference was jolted towards a potential compromise by urgent appeals for unity from the U.N. secretary-general and Fiji’s prime minister.
+At risk of ending without agreement, the U.N. climate conference was jolted towards potential compromise by urgent appeals for unity from the U.N. and Fiji.

 Anti-corruption rally in St. Petersburg, Russia (AN/Alexei Kouprianov)